vanvoorden/TaskProperty/README.md

 Factoring stateful and imperative business logic out of view components is a good step to keep that business logic reusable and flexible.
 When your product requirements change your dynamic properties will help make it easy to bring that business logic to more places.

-Those of you who are have a background in ReactJS might recognize a similar pattern here: Hooks.[^7] Hooks introduced a stateful primitive to React: an alternative to keeping business logic in view components.
+Those of you who have a background in ReactJS might recognize a similar pattern here: Hooks.[^7] Hooks introduced a stateful primitive to React: an alternative to keeping business logic in view components.

 ## Dynamic Updates